reflectoring/reflectoring.github.io/content/blog/2022/2022-08-25-schedule-cron-job-in-node.md

 ```
 As shown above, the cron `.schedule` method takes in three arguments where :

-#### The First Argument (Expression)
+#### Cron Expression
-This is a cron expression also known as crontab.
+This is the first argument of the cron `.schedule` method, it is also known as crontab.
 This expression is used to specify when a cron job is to be executed.
 The cron expression used here can be represented using Asterix (*),  which are wildcard characters representing the scheduled time for cron jobs.

 The cron expression by default will be in the format `* * * * * *`.